-ATTY GEN. HOLDER: Well, Ken, I think, has been -- has served this department well over the course of some three decades.
-He has a particular expertise in the forensic area, and he was reassigned so that we could take advantage of that expertise.
+MR. HOLDER: Ken, I think, has served this department well over the course of some three decades.
+He has a particular expertise in the forensic area, and he was reassigned so that he could take advantage of that expertise.

-Q: Congressman Issa says that he wants to get to the bottom of who else at the Justice Department approved that botched operation.
-Do you know who else at the Justice Department approved that botched operation?
-And what's going to happen to them?
+PARTICIPANT: Congressman Issa says that he wants to get to the bottom of who else at the Justice Department approved that botched operation.
+Do you know who else at the Justice Department approved that botched operation and what's going to happen to those people?

-ATTY GEN. HOLDER: Well, I mean, one of the things that we have ongoing is an inspector general investigation.
-And we'll certainly see, I think, at the end of that exactly who was involved, exactly who made the decisions in what was clearly, I think, a flawed enforcement effort.
-But the notion that somehow or other that this thing reaches into the upper levels of the Justice Department is something that at this point I don't think is supported by the facts.
-And I think as we examine and as all the facts are in fact revealed, we'll see that that is not the case.
+MR. HOLDER: Well, one of the things that we have ongoing is an Inspector General investigation, and we'll certainly see, I think, at the end of that exactly who was involved, exactly who made the decisions, and what was clearly, I think, a flawed enforcement effort.

+But the notion that somehow or other that this things leaches into the upper levels of the Justice Department is something that at this point I don't believe is supported by the facts, and I think as we examine and as all the facts are, in fact, revealed, we'll see that is not the case.
 We are cooperating with the investigation.
 We have made people available for interviews.
 We have turned over documents.
-We have conducted briefings.
-And our hope is that we will get to the conclusion of this investigation and the congressional effort as well relatively soon, so that we can finally say with some purpose and with some degree of certainty, and without any kind of political considerations, exactly what happened and who made the calls.
+We have conducted briefings, and our hope is that we will get to the conclusion of this investigation and the congressional effort as well relatively soon so that we can finally say with some purpose and with some degree of certainty and without any kind of political considerations exactly what happened and who made the calls.

-Q: Do you have any estimation about when the investigation's going to be finished?

-ATTY GEN. HOLDER: Those are always kind of hard things to decide.
-The IG is working on this, I think very diligently.
-I can't say how long it's going to take, and I have no sense of how long the congressional investigation will take.
+PARTICIPANT: Do you have any estimation about when the investigations might be finished?
+MR. HOLDER: Well, those are kind of hard things to decide.
+The IG is working on this, I think, very diligently.
+I can't say how long it's going to take, but I have no sense of how long the congressional investigation will take.

-STAFF: We'll take one more question.
+PARTICIPANT: We'll take one more question.